mmsaki/dog-registry-blockchain-app/README.md

 1. Set up **Ganache** for a blockchain environment
 2. Import ganache account to your metamask using the provided private keys
 3. Import `DogNFT.sol` and `DogRegistry.sol` to Remix IDE
-4. Compile and Deploy `DogRegistry.sol`  using injected metamask on Remix
+4. Compile and Deploy `DogRegistry.sol`  using injected metamask on Remix IDE
 5. Copy the deployed smart contract address into your `.env` environment
 6. Add pinata keys to `.env` file.